-30 I.e., Congress's grant to DOD of several new or expanded DOD authorities and funding accounts such as the Regional Defense Combating Terrorism Fellowship Program (CTFP), the Commander's Emergency Response Program (CERP),
+27 I.e., Congress's grant to DOD of several new or expanded DOD authorities and funding accounts such as the Regional Defense Combating Terrorism Fellowship Program (CTFP), the Commander's Emergency Response Program (CERP), report, drawing on a panel comprised of former Ambassadors and other State Department personnel, stated that to do otherwise would undermine the Secretary of State's responsibility for the "fundamental direction of U.S. foreign policy."30

-31 Adam Isacson, The Pentagon's military aid role grows, on the Just the Facts website http://justf.org/blog, January 26, 2010
+28 Adam Isacson, The Pentagon's military aid role grows, on the Just the Facts website http://justf.org/blog, January 26, 2010.

-32 A Foreign Affairs Budget for the Future, p.
+29 A Foreign Affairs Budget for the Future, p.
 23.